Phase Two is underway!

 Located snugly between Kapuskasing on the east and Hearst to the west in the beautiful Boreal Forest region of Northern Ontario.

-In many of the small communities of Northern Ontario, people often lack the convenient access to basic amenities such as gas, food, household products.
+In many of the small communities of Northern Ontario, people often lack the convenient access to basic amenities such as gas, base food selection and household products.
 This requires residents to travel some distance to get what they need.
+We will stock the basic kitchen requirements, cleaning supplies along with outdoor products like bug repellents, paper plates and such.
+We will also have the basics in lawn care and snow removal consumables like 2 stroke and 4 stroke engine oils.

 Heaven 11 Plaza is bringing a fuel station serving gasoline, diesel and propane.
 It is a self-service station with oil and car care supplies available inside the market.
 There is space for commercial tractor-trailers to fuel up, grab some food, get some great coffee before heading east or west (sorry, but there no real options of going north or south).